-- Impacts from bunds and from new water body partially mitigated by low lying flat surrounding landscape. - Severe negative impacts during construction. - Pipeline between Thames and reservoir will create significant temporary impacts. - On completion the reservoir may have positive visual impacts as perceived by recreational users.
+- Impacts from bunds and from new water body partially mitigated by low lying flat surrounding landscape with intermittent vegetation. - Severe negative impacts during construction. - Pipeline between Thames and reservoir will create significant temporary impacts.

+On completion the reservoir may have positive visual impacts as perceived by recreational users, as well as negative impacts.